Bruno-Sosa/Misc-Scripts/README.md

 The files-names are intended to be rather self-explanatory, and should give you a good overview of what the scope of this project is.
 You are most welcome to take a peek at the scripts to see what they're actually doing too!

-NOTE: Partitioning and formatting isn't covered yet, as screwing that up is a big no no.
+**Note:** Partitioning and formatting isn't covered yet, as screwing that up is a big no no.
 I recommend using [GParted][url3] to partition your disk, or using the tools included in the live-USB of the distro you're trying to install.

 **Settings.txt:** With this file you can predefine stuff, allowing the scripts to skips some steps, resulting in an installation with less interaction.